 Conching is the crucial next step in flavor development, where nuances and complexities are created in the chocolate flavor.
 Guittard has over 135 years of custom chocolate making and conching experience, and some conching formulas have been handed down over four generations.
 Last, the chocolate is tempered to achieve perfect consistency and moulded into bars, wafers and chips.

 We are a five generation family company that is committed to delivering products with the highest degree of sustainability.
+We are committed to responsible sourcing throughout our supply chain and do not tolerate illegal practices, including child labor or unsafe working conditions.
+Quality products, improvements in environment and strong communities are the pillars of our sourcing efforts.
 Our engagement on the farm level is designed to ensure the long-term success of the farmers and the co-ops from whom we purchase our beans.
-Quality products, improvements in environment and community are the pillars of our sourcing efforts.
-From collaborating with farmers on their post-harvest techniques to developing community education programs, we are working to build relationships throughout our supply chain that will create and maintain long lasting success in our cocoa growing communities.
+We are working to build relationships throughout our supply chain that will create and maintain thriving cocoa growing communities, from collaborating with farmers on their post-harvest techniques to developing programs focused on education, increasing income to farming families, emphasizing women’s empowerment, increasing quality and continuing to deliver premium prices to our farmers.